 Koudougou is a rural commune and the administrative center of the Koundougou department located in the Houet province of the Hauts-Bassins region (Figure 1).
 With a population of 7,734 inhabitants (2006), it is situated 75 km from Bobo Dioulasso and 50 km from the commune of Bama.
 The commune is crossed by National Road 9 and is near the classified Tere forest.
 Koundougou is composed of 5 villages: Kogoma, Koredeni, Mangorotou, Soumorodougou, and Tarama.

 2.1.2.
-Climate and rainfall
+Climate

 The commune of Koundougou straddles the Sudanian or South-Sudanese zone, delimited to the north by the 900 mm isohyet, and the Sudano-Sahelian zone, situated between the 900 and 600 mm isohyets.
 Two seasons prevail in this area: a dry season from November to April and a rainy season from May to October, with peak rainfall recorded in July and August.
 The average annual rainfall over the past six (06) years amounts to 953.16 mm.
 Table 1 provides information on rainfall variations from 2007 to 2012.